ISM-Houston Business Report – June 2026

 Non-durable Goods Manufacturing:

-• Except for ethane, cracker feedstock prices rose again in April.
+• Except for ethane, cracker feedstock prices fell in May.

 Trade, Transportation, and Warehousing:

-• Air passenger traffic fell in April consistent with normal seasonal trends.
+• Houston air passenger traffic rose in May consistent with normal seasonal trends.

-• This sector was reported as expanding at a moderate to strong pace again this month with sales/new orders, purchases, and prices paid indices registering as expanding at a rapid pace.
-The lead times index joined all other indices being reported near neutral.
+• This sector was reported as expanding at strong pace this month with sales/new orders, employment, purchases, and prices paid indices registering as expanding at a rapid pace.
+All other indices were reported near neutral.

 Professional and Business Services:

-• This sector continues to report expansion with the sales/new orders, employment, and purchases, indices showing strength.
-All other indices reported near neutral.
+• This sector reported strong expansion with the sales/new orders and employment indices showing strength.
+All other indices reported at or just below neutral.

 Trend of Underlying Indicators